PAMunb/svfa/modules/securibench/src/docs-metrics/jsvfa/jsvfa-metrics-v0.6.1.md

 | Sanitizers5 |   0   |    1     |   ❌    | 0  | 0  | 1  |   0.00    |  0.00  |  0.00   |
 | Sanitizers6 |   0   |    1     |   ❌    | 0  | 0  | 1  |   0.00    |  0.00  |  0.00   |
 |    TOTAL    |   2   |    6     |  2/6   | 1  | 0  | 4  |   1.00    |  0.20  |  0.33   |

+### Common issues

+- [i] Wrong counting: Some tests from the Securibench benchmark are incorrectly labeled, leading to wrong expected values.
+- [ii] Array Indexes: The actual implementation is unable to recognize tainted in specific indexes from an array.
+Currently, it marks all the array as tainted.
+- [iii] Support Class Missing: Some tests use methods from securibench that are not mocked.
+- [iv] The logic for handling context is not entirely flawless, resulting in certain edge cases that lead to bugs.